-Nicole's grandparents house sits on a sprawling 5 acre parcel.
+Nicole's grandparents house sits on a sprawling five-acre parcel.
 This apartment has a lot of sentimental value to the family, over the years pretty much everyone has lived there at one point or another, including Nicole!
-Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune: fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.
+Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune.
+Fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.

-Nicole Curtis tackles one of her biggest challenges yet, all of the original bedrooms in the home built by her Grandparents.
-Nicole is faced with a dilemma, the previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
+Nicole Curtis tackles one of her biggest challenges yet -- all of the original bedrooms in the home built by her grandparents.
+The previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
 Will Nicole be able to infuse life, design and personality into these ruined spaces?

 Nicole Curtis tackles one of the hardest spaces in her grandparents' mid-century home, the basement.
 With space at a premium, Nicole must battle water, structural problems, dilapidated windows and poorly placed duct work to turn a neglected area into a much needed gathering space.